 Hyperlinks are a quick way for you to link website visitors off to relevant content and pages on your site, or customize chat messages with images and animated GIFs!
-In this guide, you'll learn the options and the syntax for using hyperlinks in live chat, chat bot experiences, and shortcuts.
+In this article, you'll learn the options and the syntax for using hyperlinks in live chat, chat bot experiences, and shortcuts.
 We'll cover the following:

 When you have Qualified set up on your site, there are a few ways to send messages to a website visitor.
-These include typing (or copying and pasting) into the live chat messenger console, selecting a shortcut using a slash command, or having a bot automatically send a message as defined in an experience.
+These include typing (or copying and pasting) into the live chat messenger, selecting a shortcut using a slash command, or having a bot automatically send a message as defined in an experience.

-All of these mechanisms to send message use the same underlying system to process and send messages.
+All of these mechanisms use the same underlying system to process and send messages.
 Therefore, using hyperlinks in all of these areas of the Qualified application will result in the same experience for the website visitor.
 All links will open a new tab in the browser of the website visitor.

 The most common way most of us send links is via copying and pasting the link itself.
 For example, if you were to copy and paste a link to https://www.qualified.com it would look something like this: https://www.qualified.com